QOI (image format)

-The Quite OK Image Format (QOI) is a specification for lossless image compression of 24-bit (8 bits per color RGB) or 32-bit (8 bits per color with 8-bit alpha channel RGBA) color raster (bitmapped) images, invented by Dominic Szablewski and first announced November 24th 2021.
+The Quite OK Image Format (QOI) is a specification for lossless image compression of 24-bit (8 bits per color RGB) or 32-bit (8 bits per color with 8-bit alpha channel RGBA) color raster (bitmapped) images, invented by Dominic Szablewski and first announced on 24 November 2021.

 Description

-The intended purpose was to create an open source lossless compression method, that was faster and easier to implement than PNG.
-A third party YouTube video explains how PNG and QOI compression are performed.
-Figures specified in the announcement and the video claim 20–50x faster encoding, and 3–4x faster decoding speed compared to PNG, with compressed sizes similar to those of PNG.
+It is an open source lossless compression method that is faster and easier to implement than PNG.
+Figures specified in the blog post announcing the format claim 20-50x faster encoding and 3-4x faster decoding speed compared to PNG, both with similar file sizes.
 The author has donated the specification to the public domain (CC0).

 Software and language support

-QOI is supported natively by ImageMagick, IrfanView (as of version 4.60), FFmpeg (as of version 5.1), and GraphicConverter (v11.8+).
+QOI is supported by FFmpeg (v5.1+), GIMP (v3.0+), GraphicConverter (v11.8+), ImageGlass (v8.5+, read-only), ImageMagick (v7.1.0-20+), Imagine (v1.3.9+), and IrfanView (v4.60+, with plugin).
+Microsoft PowerToys (v0.76+) for Windows 10 and 11 adds support for previewing QOI images to File Explorer.
 Community made plugins are available in GIMP, Paint.NET and XnView MP.

+The game engine GameMaker has used a combination of bzip2 and QOI as the default storage format for texture groups since version 2022.1.0.609.
+Despite being smaller, files in the format decompress faster than those in the PNG format it displaced.
+The engine also offers plain QOI for increased decompression performance, and PNG for compatibility with tooling and web platforms.

 There are also implementations for various languages such as Rust, Python, Java, C++, C# and more.
 A full list can be found on the project's Git(Hub) repository README.